meta-llama/llama-recipes/src/README.md

 > Ensure you use the correct CUDA version (from `nvidia-smi`) when installing the PyTorch wheels.
 Here we are using 11.8 as `cu118`.
 > H100 GPUs work better with CUDA >12.0

+> > [!NOTE]
+When importing, please use the package name `llama_recipes`.
+We recently renamed the package to `llama-cookbook and will update the library naming in a following release`

 #### Install with pip
 ```
 pip install llama-cookbook